chrislawlor/jungle/README.md

 <!--
-title: 'Serverless Framework Python Flask API backed by DynamoDB on AWS'
+title: 'Serverless Framework Python Falcon API backed by DynamoDB on AWS'
-description: 'This template demonstrates how to develop and deploy a simple Python Flask API service backed by DynamoDB running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to develop and deploy a simple Python Falcon API service backed by DynamoDB running on AWS Lambda using the traditional Serverless Framework.'
 layout: Doc
 framework: v2
 platform: AWS